A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Experiments

-\textbf{Obs.2}: DCM-TabDDPM maintains model utility.
-Core metrics such as Shape Score and Trend Score remain stable, with minor trade-offs in some cases.
-For example, TVAE+DCM-TabDDPM reaches a shape score of $89.58\%$ on \textsc{Default}, close to the $90.36\%$ of model-specific DCM.
+\textbf{Obs.2: Retained Utility under Cross-model Application.} DCM-TabDDPM also preserves model utility.
+Core metrics such as Shape Score and Trend Score remain largely stable, with only minor performance trade-offs.
+For instance, on \textsc{Default}, TVAE+DCM-TabDDPM attains a Shape Score of $89.58\%$, closely matching the $90.36\%$ achieved by the model-specific DCM.
+These results confirm that label transfer across models can mitigate memorization without compromising data quality.

 These results suggest that memorization signals from TabDDPM are robust and broadly useful, making DCM applicable even in settings without access to full training traces from the target model.
 Additional experimental results are provided in Appendix~\ref{app:experiments_trans}.